Fujifilm X-T20 vs XP130

 |7.||Fujifilm X-A5||Y||stereo / mono||Y||-||micro||2.0||Y||-||Y|

 |14.||Fujifilm X-E2||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |16.||Sony HX99||-||stereo / mono||-||-||micro||2.0||Y||Y||Y|

 It is notable that the X-T20 has a hotshoe, while the XP130 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the XP130 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XP130 was succeeded by the Fujifilm XP140.
+Both the X-T20 and the XP130 have been discontinued, but can regularly be found used on ebay.
+The X-T20 was replaced by the Fujifilm X-T100, while the XP130 was followed by the Fujifilm XP140.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.